 Located at the end of State Highway 504 (52 miles east of Castle Rock), in the heart of the blast zone, the observatory hosts interpretive displays that tell the biological, geological, and human story of Mount St. Helens.
-Visitors to Johnston Ridge Observatory can enjoy multiple award-winning films, listen to ranger talks, observe the landscape, purchase souvenirs, set off on a hike, or get a light lunch from the food cart.
+Enjoy a breathtaking view of the volcano and crater or set out on a hike in the blast zone.

-To protect plant and animal life and provide for visitor safety, pets are prohibited at all recreation sites and trails within the Monument’s restricted area.
-View a general map.
+To protect plant and animal life and provide for visitor safety, pets are prohibited within the Monument’s restricted area.
+View a vicinity map.
 Pets are permitted only in designated pet areas and must be on a leash.
 Lack of shade and summer heat can endanger pets left in cars.
 For the safety and comfort of your pet, please arrange to leave your pet at home.

 At a Glance